valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-frontend-libraries.md

 * **Can not upload files from user task**

   A bug that prevented some users from uploading files in a user task has been fixed.

+* **Show correct task assignee**

+  Sometimes when a task was opened, it showed the wrong assignee.

 ## Breaking changes